Hans Grosheide: Biography

-Grosheide attended a Gymnasium in Amsterdam from April 1943 until May 1949 and applied at the Free University Amsterdam in June 1949 majoring in Law and obtaining an Bachelor of Laws degree in July 1951 before graduating with a Master of Laws degree in April 1954.
+Grosheide attended a Gymnasium in Amsterdam from April 1943 until May 1949 and applied at the Free University Amsterdam in June 1949 majoring in Law and obtaining a Bachelor of Laws degree in July 1951 before graduating with a Master of Laws degree in April 1954.
 Grosheide worked as a teacher and education administrator for Protestant Reformed special schools from November 1954 until September 1963.
 Grosheide served on the Anti-Revolutionary Party Executive Board from February 1958 until September 1963.

 After the election of 1963 Grosheide was appointed State Secretary for Education, Arts and Sciences in the Cabinet Marijnen, taking office on 3 September 1963.
 The Cabinet Marijnen fell on 27 February 1965 after a disagreement in the coalition about reforms to the public broadcasting system and continued to serve in a demissionary capacity until the cabinet formation of 1965 when it was replaced by the Cabinet Cals on 14 April 1965 with Grosheide continuing as State Secretary for Education and Sciences, taking office on 14 April 1965.
 The Cabinet Cals fell on 14 October 1966 after the Leader of the Catholic People's Party Norbert Schmelzer had proposed a motion that called for a stronger austerity policy to further reduce the deficit was seen as an indirect motion of no confidence and continued to serve in a demissionary capacity until the cabinet formation of 1966 when it was replaced by the caretaker Cabinet Zijlstra with Grosheide continuing as State Secretary for Education and Sciences, taking office on 22 November 1966.
 After the election of 1967 Grosheide remained State Secretary for Education and Sciences in the Cabinet De Jong, taking office on 5 April 1967.
 Grosheide was elected as a Member of the House of Representatives after the election of 1971, taking office on 11 May 1971.
 Following the cabinet formation of 1971 Grosheide was appointed State Secretary for Justice in the Cabinet Biesheuvel I, taking office on 28 July 1971.
 The Cabinet Biesheuvel I fell just one year later on 19 July 1972 after the Democratic Socialists '70 (DS'70) retracted their support following their dissatisfaction with the proposed budget memorandum to further reduce the deficit and continued to serve in a demissionary capacity until the first cabinet formation of 1972 when it was replaced by the caretaker Cabinet Biesheuvel II with Grosheide continuing as State Secretary for Justice, taking office on 9 August 1972.
 In August 1972 Grosheide announced that he wouldn't stand for the election of 1972.
 The Cabinet Biesheuvel II was replaced by the Cabinet Den Uyl following the cabinet formation of 1973 on 11 May 1973.